Communist Party of Bohemia and Moravia: Ideology

 Political alignment of Czech political parties on a two-dimensional spectrum.
 In the TAN/GAL (sociocultural) dimension, KSČM is shown as more TAN (socially conservative) than KDU-ČSL.

-As a communist party and the successor of the former ruling Communist Party of Czechoslovakia, its party platform promotes anti-capitalism and socialism.
+As a Marxist party and the successor of the former ruling Communist Party of Czechoslovakia, its party platform promotes anti-capitalism and socialism.
 Unlike other communist parties in post-communist Europe, KSČM "refused to break away with its communist past and largely preserved its Marxist agenda".
 The party is also described as national communist.
 It is classified as a radical left party.
 It holds Eurosceptic views in regards to the European Union, and has been described as pro-Russian, pro-Chinese, left-authoritarian in that it "combines cultural conservativism with an economic left-wing stance", nativist, and left-conservative.
 It is conservative on sociocultural matters.
 The Green European Journal described it as "culturally conservative, Islamophobic, and anti-EU, with many pro-Russian and openly far-right personalities in its ranks."
 Ideologically, the party is very similar to Slovak Smer and German BSW.
 Political scientist Luke March also compares it to the Russian KPRF:

 In particular, they are relatively weakly influenced by post-68 new left ideas or Eurocommunism, and some evidence of environmentalism in KSCM and KPRF platforms notwithstanding, these two parties remain far more socially conservative, materialist, and national-chauvinist than more reformist parties such as Rifondazione and even the PCF.

 The party's platform is considered to be based on key tenets of socialist ideology, as it supports the re-nationalization of the water, gas, electricity and transportation industries, the expansion of worker cooperatives, and the introduction of communally-owned firms based on the economic model of socialist Czechoslovakia.
 The party argues that everyone should have a guaranteed right to a job, receiving a salary that corresponds to how demanding the job is, and that the minimum wage should correspond to half the national average income.
 KSČM also promotes a system of non-profit hospitals and a single state-owned health insurance company.
 It says it would be willing to participate in non-socialist governments as long as its six demands are met: regular increases in both the minimum wage and pensions, expanding public ownership of water utilities, extraction of natural resources only by domestic companies, construction of communal housing, and abolishing patient fees in health care.